California State University, Northridge, B.A. (2000)

 In 2011, The Legal Intelligencer and PA Law Weekly named Will a “Pennsylvania Diversity Attorney of the Year”, an award given out only once every two years to 20 attorneys of diverse backgrounds for their outstanding professional achievement.

-He currently serves as Exec.
-Vice President of the Pennsylvania Defense Institute (PDI), an organization made up of insurance attorneys, insurance executives, and self-insureds.
+He currently serves as President-Elect of the Pennsylvania Defense Institute (PDI), an organization made up of insurance attorneys, insurance executives, and self-insureds.

 Will is active in the National Association of Subrogation Professionals (NASP).
 He has lectured at NASP conferences on “subrogation ethics” and he was a featured speaker on the “Insured Made Whole Doctrine” at both the 2008 NASP Annual Conference and the 2009 NASP Litigation Skills Conference.
 Will has also served as a “track leader” for NASP’s Litigation Skills Conference (2010 - Tucson, AZ).
 In November 2011, Will spoke at NASP’s Annual Conference (Orlando, FL) on the topic of “Subrogation Ethics – Best Practices”.
 In 2014, Will received the honor of becoming a NASP Certified Subrogation Recovery Professional (CSRP).